 Master of Arts in Psychology

-Important: Only students who have been admitted to the doctoral program in psychology may elect to earn this master's degree; hence all candidates are considered as doctoral applicants.
+Important: Only students who have been admitted to the Ph.D. in Psychology may elect to earn this master's degree – hence all candidates are considered doctoral applicants.

 The M.A. in psychology programs provide students with laboratory and classroom experience to prepare them to work in specialized research and applied fields within psychology or entry into experimental doctoral and clinical programs.
 These programs usually examine the application of psychology to various cognitive, behavioral, and societal issues.
 (Source: Keystone Masterstudies)